 Tel.: +49 89 2180-9191

-Competence Center for Scalable Data Services and Solutions (ScaDS)scads.de
+Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI)scads.de

-ScaDS Dresden/Leipzig was officially launched on 13 October 2014 and has laid the foundations for the creation of a national competence center for Big Data.
-The research project is intended to run for a period of 8 years and is driven by the partners Dresden University of Technology (TUD), the University of Leipzig (UL), the Max-Planck-Institute for Molecular Cell Biology and Genetics (MPI-CBG) and the Leibniz-Institute for Ecological and Regional Development.
+ScaDS Dresden/Leipzig was officially launched on 13 October 2014 as a national competence center for Big Data.
+In November 2019, ScaDS was expanded to a national competence center for artificial intelligence and received the new name ScaDS.AI.
+The research project is driven by the partners Dresden University of Technology (TUD), the University of Leipzig (UL), the Max-Planck-Institute for Molecular Cell Biology and Genetics (MPI-CBG) and the Leibniz-Institute for Ecological and Regional Development.
 The competence center covers thematically important research challenges in data acquisition, data integration, knowledge extraction, visual analysis and utilization of large data sets for a broad spectrum of users.
+Furthermore, the center aims at closing the gap between the efficient use of mass data, novel AI methods of machine learning and the administration of knowledge.

 Contact: Prof. Dr. Wolfgang E. Nagel, Technical University Dresden